 Phil is an experienced executive and non-executive director, both in the legal sector and beyond, with particular specialisms in strategy and governance.
 Phil is a former governor of Cokethorpe Educational Trust.
 He is a graduate of University College London (winner of the Professor Dolley Prize) and of the College of Law, Guildford (with Distinction) and he qualified as a Solicitor in 1996.

-Phil is a member of the Fundraising, Research and Advocacy Committee.
+Phil is Chair of the Development Committee and a member of the Nominations and Remuneration Committee.

-Sue Whelan Tracey is an established non-executive director currently working South Warwickshire NHS Foundation Trust.
-After over 20 years working for Barclays, Sue made a deliberate shift into non-executive work, taking on Board roles with the Independent Police Complaints Commission and the digital company Moneyfacts.
+Sue Whelan Tracy is an established non-executive director currently working with South Warwickshire NHS Foundation Trust and the Nursing and Midwifery Council.
+After over 20 years working for Barclays, Sue made a deliberate shift into non-executive work, taking on Board roles with the Independent Police Complaints Commission and JDRF.